teo-cozma/Javascript/README.md

     - Any "button" element descendant of a "label" with a "for" attribute must have an ID value that matches that attribute.
         - Solutions : all the labels could be inserted inside the buttons, but also MUST be inserted inside paragraphs.

+- [x] Deploy and run the site, and do the performance tests.
+Results =
+    - Performance  = 86
+    - Accessibility = 95
+    - Best practices = 100
+    - SEO = 92
+- [ ] Fix any issues that appear from the tests.
+    - "Eliminate render-blocking resources" (issue with importing the font style)
+    -  "Image elements do not have explicit width and height"